Glace Bay: Flora and fauna

 Glace Bay and the surrounding areas are heavily forested.
 Common deciduous trees in Glace Bay include poplar, maples, and birches.
 Oaks, elms and beech trees are also present but they are less common.
 Common conifers include spruce and balsam with some pine and tamaracks present as well.

 The introduced Asian plants of Japanese and Giant Knotweed are common throughout the town and surrounding woodlands and are colloquially known as "elephant ears".

 Climate

-Glace Bay experiences a cool summer, and windy, wet and stormy winter, version of a humid continental climate (Köppen Dfb) that is significantly moderated by the community's proximity to the Atlantic Ocean.
+Glace Bay experiences a cool summer, and windy, wet and stormy winter, a version of a humid continental climate (Köppen Dfb) that is significantly moderated by the community's proximity to the Atlantic Ocean.
 The highest temperature ever recorded in Glace Bay was 36.7 C on 18 August 1935.
 The lowest temperature ever recorded was -31.7 C on 31 January 1873, 29 January 1877 and 15 February 1916.

 Because of its close proximity to the Atlantic Ocean, Glace Bay, like all of Cape Breton Island, experiences strong seasonal lag.
 The ocean does not reach its maximum temperature until mid August.
 It usually stays there until early September.
 This makes August the hottest month in Glace Bay rather than July which is usually the hottest in most northern continental climates.
 February is also the coldest month on average rather than January.